kubernetes/cloud-provider-openstack/docs/using-octavia-ingress-controller.md

 ### Prepare octavia-ingress-controller configuration

-The octavia-ingress-controller needs to communicate with OpenStack cloud to create resources corresponding to the Kubernetes ingress resource, so the credentials of an OpenStack user(doesn't need to be the admin user) need to be provided.
-Additionally, in order to differentiate the ingresses from different kubernetes cluster, `cluster_name` needs to be unique.
+The octavia-ingress-controller needs to communicate with OpenStack cloud to create resources corresponding to the Kubernetes Ingress resource, so the credentials of an OpenStack user(doesn't need to be the admin user) need to be provided in `openstack` section.
+Additionally, in order to differentiate the Ingresses between kubernetes clusters, `cluster_name` needs to be unique.

 ```shell
 cat <<EOF > /etc/kubernetes/octavia-ingress-controller/config.yaml